 Turning a sphere freehand will test your skill, particularly if you need two the same size.
-If you want more than one or two and don’t want to do them freehand, you can use a simple homemade or commercial ball cutting jig.
-I make lots of balls in a range of sizes, and for me an effective jig that lets me produce them quickly and accurately is essential.
+If you want more than one or two or don’t want to do them freehand, you can use a homemade or commercial ball cutting jig.
+I make lots of balls in a range of sizes, and for me a jig that lets me produce them quickly and accurately is essential.

-A ball cutting jig is not hard to make.
-The most basic is simply a clamp to hold a cutting tool, with a pivot to allow the tool to swing through a quarter circle or more, all fixed to the lathe bed.
+The most basic ball cutting jig is simply a clamp to hold a cutting tool, with a pivot to allow the tool to swing through a quarter circle or more, all fixed to the lathe bed.
 The cutting tool is sometimes adjusted in the clamp, or there could be a sliding adjustment so the clamp itself moves.
 But every commercial ball cutting jig I have seen is a bit flimsy or lacks easy adjustments.
-The cutter is usually advanced by pushing it forward by hand.
+The cutter is usually advanced just by pushing it forward by hand.
 Sometimes there is no adjustable stop to control the finished ball size.

 I made a heavy-duty ball cutting jig.
 It does a very good job cutting balls and can also make hemispherical hollows.
 It was easy to make, but would not have been so easy if it was not based on scrap parts.
-The key part is a machine slide such as top slide from a metal turning lathe.
-These can sometimes be obtained from dealers in old tools, or from Ebay.
+The key component is a machine slide such as top slide from a metal turning lathe.
+These can be obtained from dealers in old tools, or from Ebay.
+You might also find something suitable from Banggood, who sell inexpensive machine components, including compound slides for metal lathes.
 Mine has a rack and pinion lever feed.
 This is ideal because it is fast to use, but screw feed would be fine.
 I made the rest of the ball cutting jig from bits of scrap steel.
-The construction details depend on what machine slide you have so I can’t give more than guidance.
+The construction details depend on what lathe and machine slide you have so I can’t give more than guidance.
 Assembly would probably only involve drilling, tapping and bolting together.

-The ball cutting jig (see outline plan below) consists of the following components, starting at the bottom and working up:
+The ball cutting jig (see cross-section plan below) consists of the following components, starting at the bottom and working up:

 - A clamping plate that will hold the jig to the lathe bed, allowing it to slide and lock